List of Marvel Comics characters: G: Grendel in other media

-John and Elaine Grey
+Grey Family

-John and Elaine Grey are members of the extended "Grey Family" in the Marvel Universe.
-The characters, created by Stan Lee and Jack Kirby, first appeared in X-Men #5 (May 1964).
+Jean Grey's extended family have appeared since early X-Men stories.
+Jean's parents, John and Elaine Grey, first appeared in X-Men #5 (May 1964) and were created by Stan Lee and Jack Kirby.

-Within the context of the stories, John and Elaine Grey are the parents of Jean Grey and Sara Grey, among other children.
-John was portrayed as a history professor employed at Bard College in Annandale-on-Hudson, New York.
+John and Elaine are the parents of Jean and Sara Grey-Bailey, among other children.
+John is portrayed as a history professor employed at Bard College in Annandale-on-Hudson, New York.

-After Sara's death, they take in and care for their grandchildren, Gailyn and Joey Bailey.
+Sara is killed by mutant hating extremists and absorbed into the Phalanx, and her mutant children (Gailyn and Joey Bailey) are taken in by John and Elaine.

-During the "End of Greys" story arc, they are killed by the Shi'ar Death Commandos.
+During the "End of Greys" story arc, Jean's parents and other relatives are killed by the Shi'ar Death Commandos, who were dispatched to kill Jean's alternate daughter Rachel Summers due to her potential familial connection to the Phoenix Force.